 Are you curious about what extracurriculars Ivy League schools are actually interested in?
-Follow along for our guide for choosing extracurriculars for Ivy League.
+Follow along for our guide for choosing extracurriculars for the Ivy League.

 Extracurricular activities look great on any college application.
 They show that you maintain a healthy work/life balance and that you know how to blow off steam in a productive way outside of school.
 That said, certain extracurriculars may be more interesting to Ivy League schools than others.